SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 SMU Stats and Trends

+- SMU has played six games, with three wins against the spread.

-- This season, the Mustangs have won ATS in each of their two games as a favorite of 14 points or more.
+- The Mustangs have always covered the spread this season when favored by 14 points or more.

-- SMU's games this year have hit the over two times in five opportunities (40%).
+- SMU's games this year have gone over the total in two out of five opportunities (40%).

-- SMU is 2-0 against the spread and 3-0 overall this season when the team puts up more than 40.2 points.
+- SMU is 2-0 against the spread and 3-0 overall this season when the team records more than 40.2 points.

-- In games that SMU totals more than 474.2 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that SMU churns out over 474.2 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Mustangs have turned the ball over three more times (10 total) than the Green Wave have forced a turnover (7) this season.
+- The Mustangs have turned the ball over 10 times this season, three more turnovers than the Green Wave have forced (7).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.